Without an SEO strategy, you won’t know where you’re headed.

 When building links, you should point them to web pages related to that keyword.

-For example, if you're writing a piece of content about social media, you would want the inbound links to point on that page, rather than your homepage with random marketing content.
+For example, if you're writing a piece of content about social media, you would want the inbound links to point to that page, rather than your homepage with random marketing content.

 Pro Tip: It’s better to get a few backlinks from relevant authoritative sites than from many small and unrelated sites.
 For reference, see the picture below.

 There is always room for improvement in your SEO campaign strategy as you discover new opportunities to grow.
-So make sure you measure and improve your SEO strategy every once in a while to hit your targets.
+So make sure you measure and improve your Search Engine Optimization(SEO) strategy every once in a while to hit your targets.